 My solution decodes each input line into a row and column, turns these into a seat ID and finds the highest seat ID.
 At the same tame it toggles a boolean value in a 2D array to keep track of all occupied seats.

 It then iterates over this array while skipping the first few rows to find the first seat that is empty.

-1's for the answers that were answered by every user in a group.
-Counting the
+answers that were answered by every user in a group.

 Day 7 was the ideal candidate for a hashmap, since we have to do a ton of lookups by the name of a bag.
 Since I had just read Ben Hoyt's post on how to implement a hash table in C, I decided to give his implementation a try.